vijaybirru/documentation/scalarizr/index.rst

 Firing Custom Events
 --------------------

-Szradm can be used to fire Custom Events, see more information on Custom Events here: NEED TO ADD A LINK HERE
+Szradm can be used to fire Custom Events, see more information on Custom Events here: :ref:`custom_events`

 Here is an example of firing a custom event from Scalarizr: